0x00000FF/data-structures/README.md

 # Fundamental Data Structures
-This repository is used for reviewing C++/Data Structure knowledge of mine.
+This repository is used for reviewing/improving C++/Data Structure knowledge of mine.

 ## Currently implemented
 - Stack [operator not implemented]